the14gentleman-pixel/Those-Animatronics-Memories/README.md

 ---

-## 9. OBJETIVOS SECUNDÁRIOS (PÓS-TURNO)
+## 9. SECONDARY OBJECTIVES (POST-SHIFT)

-Ao final de algumas noites, o Phone Man propõe objetivos opcionais.
+At the end of some nights, the Phone Man proposes optional objectives.

-Exemplos:
+Examples:

-* lavar louça na cozinha
+* Washing dishes in the kitchen
-* reparar caixa de fusíveis
+* Repairing the fuse box
-* limpar o chão
+* Cleaning the floor
-* recolher objetos espalhados
+* Collecting scattered objects

-Durante esses objetivos:
+During these objectives:

-* animatrônicos continuam ativos
+* Animatronics remain active
-* a visibilidade é limitada
+* Visibility is limited

-### Falha em um objetivo:
+### Failure in an objective:

-O jogador pode escolher:
+The player can choose:

-**Reiniciar:**
+**Restart:**

-* objetivo recomeça
+* Objective starts over
-* risco aumentado
+* Increased risk
-* morte consome um ciclo mental
+* Death consumes a mental cycle

-**Ignorar:**
+**Ignore:**

-* noite termina
+* Night ends
-* pagamento reduzido
+* Reduced payment
-* compromete o Final Bom
+* Compromises the Good Ending

 ---

-## 10. PROGRESSÃO DAS NOITES
+## 10. NIGHT PROGRESSION

-* **Noite 1–2:** introdução e adaptação
+* **Night 1–2:** Introduction and adaptation
-* **Noite 3–4:** sanidade cai mais rápido
+* **Night 3–4:** Sanity drops faster
-* **Noite 5–6:** animatrônicos mais agressivos
+* **Night 5–6:** Animatronics more aggressive
-* **Noite 7:** ações quase simultâneas
+* **Night 7:** Actions are almost simultaneous

 ---

-## 11. FINAIS
+## 11. ENDINGS

-### Final Ruim
+### Bad Ending

-O jogador sobrevive à semana, mas:
+The player survives the week, but:

-* não conclui todos os objetivos
+* Does not complete all objectives
-* ou sofre colapso psicológico
+* Or suffers a psychological collapse

-Cena final:
+**Final Scene:**

-* hospital
+* Hospital
-* protagonista ajoelhado ao lado da cama da filha
+* Protagonist kneeling beside his daughter's bed
-* monitor cardíaco zerado
+* Heart monitor flatlined

 ---

-### Final Bom
+### Good Ending

-Requisitos:
+**Requirements:**

-* completar todos os objetivos
+* Complete all objectives
-* não atingir o terceiro colapso
+* Do not reach the third collapse

-Cena final:
+**Final Scene:**

-* praça ensolarada
+* Sunny plaza
-* protagonista e filha tomando sorvete
+* Protagonist and daughter eating ice cream
-* pizzaria reaberta ao fundo
+* Reopened pizzeria in the background

-Ambiguidade permanece.
+Ambiguity remains.

 ---

-### Final Secreto — *Those Memories That Never Slept*
+### Secret Ending — *Those Memories That Never Slept*

-Este final não depende de dinheiro ou sobrevivência direta, mas da **reconstrução de memórias fragmentadas**.
+This ending does not depend on money or direct survival, but on the **reconstruction of fragmented memories**.

-Durante as noites no escritório e em alguns minigames, o jogador pode encontrar **Memories** — fragmentos jogáveis ou observáveis de lembranças presas ao local.
+During nights in the office and in some minigames, the player can find **Memories**—playable or observable fragments of memories trapped in the location.

-Essas memórias pertencem principalmente à **Criança Chorona**, vítima da Mordida de 83.
+These memories belong primarily to the **Crying Child**, victim of the Bite of '83.

 ---

-## 11.1 SISTEMA DE MEMORIES
+## 11.1 MEMORY SYSTEM

-As Memories não são coletáveis comuns.
-Elas só aparecem quando:
+Memories are not common collectibles.
+They only appear when:

-* a sanidade está acima de um certo limite (clareza mental)
+* Sanity is above a certain limit (mental clarity)
-* o jogador permanece observando algo por tempo demais
+* The player remains observing something for too long
-* ou quando decide investigar ao invés de se proteger
+* Or when deciding to investigate instead of protecting oneself

-Cada Memory é apresentada como:
+Each Memory is presented as:

-* um breve minigame
+* A brief minigame
-* uma cena estática distorcida
+* A distorted static scene
-* ou um trecho jogável em perspectiva diferente
+* Or a playable segment in a different perspective

-Não há interface indicando progresso.
+There is no interface indicating progress.

 ---

-## 11.2 TIPOS DE MEMORIES
+## 11.2 TYPES OF MEMORIES

-### Memories da Criança Chorona (principais)
+### Crying Child Memories (Main)

-* discussões abafadas de adultos
+* Muffled adult arguments
-* o palco visto de baixo
+* The stage seen from below
-* medo intenso de Fredbear
+* Intense fear of Fredbear
-* sensação de abandono
+* Feeling of abandonment

-Essas memórias são **emocionais**, não factuais.
+These memories are **emotional**, not factual.

 ---

-### Memories dos Animatrônicos (raras)
+### Animatronic Memories (Rare)

-* falhas de movimento
+* Movement glitches
-* comandos sobrepostos
+* Overlapping commands
-* sensação de estar preso
+* Sensation of being trapped

-Não há linguagem humana clara.
+There is no clear human language.

 ---

-### Memories de Testemunha (opcional)
+### Witness Memories (Optional)

-* vultos ao longe
+* Shadows in the distance
-* portas se fechando
+* Doors closing
-* alguém observando sem agir
+* Someone watching without acting

-Nunca mostram rostos.
+Never shows faces.

 ---

-## 11.3 CONDIÇÃO PARA O FINAL SECRETO
+## 11.3 CONDITION FOR THE SECRET ENDING

-Para desbloquear o Final Secreto, o jogador deve:
+To unlock the Secret Ending, the player must:

-* ativar todas as Memories da Criança Chorona
+* Activate all Crying Child Memories
-* sobreviver até o final da Noite 7
+* Survive until the end of Night 7
-* não abandonar o local pela terceira quebra psicológica
+* Not abandon the location via the third psychological break

-O dinheiro e os objetivos secundários **não interferem**.
+Money and secondary objectives **do not interfere**.

 ---

-## 11.4 CENA DO FINAL SECRETO
+## 11.4 SECRET ENDING SCENE

-Cena única:
+Unique Scene:

-* Tela preta
+* Black screen
-* Sons distantes da pizzaria em funcionamento
+* Distant sounds of the operating pizzeria
-* Riso infantil ecoando lentamente
+* Childish laughter echoing slowly

-A imagem surge:
+The image appears:

-* o palco vazio
+* The empty stage
-* Fredbear desligado
+* Fredbear powered down
-* SpringBonnie imóvel ao fundo
+* SpringBonnie motionless in the background

-No centro do palco:
+In the center of the stage:

-* a Criança Chorona
+* The Crying Child
-* agora calma
+* Now calm
-* olhando diretamente para o jogador
+* Looking directly at the player

-Ela dá um passo para trás.
+He takes a step back.

-As luzes se apagam.
+The lights go out.

-Última frase na tela:
+Last phrase on the screen:

 > *Some memories don’t reset.*
 > *Some memories finally rest.*